graphery/graphane-doc/src/guide/in-depth/templating/lists.md

 # Lists Rendering

-The `g-for` directive is a powerful feature in Graphane that allows you to render a `<defs></defs>` block of SVG elements multiple times based on an array or an object's properties.
+The `g-for` directive is a powerful feature in Graphane that allows you to render a block of SVG elements multiple times based on an array or an object's properties.
 It provides a convenient way to iterate over data and dynamically generate content in your templates.

 This directive is applied on a `<defs></defs>` element because objects created inside an element are not rendered directly.
-The `g-for` directive creates each element by cloning the content of this element.
+The `g-for` directive creates each element by cloning the content.

 The basic syntax for `g-for` is as follows: